Bill Falkinder

 Charles William Jackson Falkinder, CBE, DSO, DFC1 (29 August 1921 – 11 July 1993) was an Australian air force officer and politician.

 Born in Hobart, Tasmania, he was educated at Hobart High School and served in the Royal Australian Air Force (RAAF) from 1940 to 1945 during the Second World War.
 Attached to the Royal Air Force's Bomber Command and later Pathfinder Force for much of this time, Falkinder flew some 117 missions over occupied Europe and was decorated with the Distinguished Service Order, Distinguished Flying Cross and Bar.
 He continued to serve in the RAAF Reserve after the war, rising to the rank of wing commander.

 In 1946 he was elected to the Australian House of Representatives as the Liberal member for Franklin, narrowly defeating Labor minister Charles Frost with a ten percent swing.
-He held the seat until his retirement in 1966.
+He was elected to parliament at the age of 25 and as of 2021 is the youngest Tasmanian to have served in federal parliament. he is He held the seat until his retirement in 1966.
 Appointed a Commander of the Order of the British Empire for his service, Bill Falkinder died in 1993.